Occasional licence to sell alcohol

 - detailed layout plan of the premises

-To apply in paper complete occasional licence application form (pdf 63KB).
-When filling in the form you will need to provide information about five licensing objectives relating to each event to prove you comply with them:
+You will need to provide information about five licensing objectives relating to each event to prove that you comply with them:

 - Preventing crime and disorder